nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features & Usage

 Below are a list of features and their respective commands:

+### `help` - displays all available commands

+This command shows a list of commands available in the Duke program.

 ### `list` - displays all current tasks